mneiferbag/deno-examples/README.md

 ## CLI

-Run the example with the following command.
+Run the hello world example with the following command.

     deno run hello-world.ts